James T. Monroe: Islam and the Arabs in Spanish Scholarship

 A survey of mostly academic studies of Islam and the Arabs.
 Monroe also reviews these works in terms of their literary origin and social context with regard to the evolving national consciousness of Spain, i.e., how the self-reflective nature of the issues addressed in these studies develops over the course of several centuries.
-Such a survey is particularly resonant with subtleties because of the seven hundred year presence of Arabic-speaking Muslim regimes in Spain, chiefly in the central and southern regions.
+Such a survey is particularly resonant with subtleties because of the eight hundred year presence of Arabic-speaking Muslim states in Spain, chiefly in the central and southern regions.

 The book is divided into three parts: